lastperson/voting_docs/README.md

 > comm.index("0xe6b032b23bc145ed19e23792e2a107d0794fe65a");
 0
 ```
+This will trigger the `Accept(address indexed applicant);` event on the contract.

-This function will be called by the Poll contract when this accounts casts a ballot to it.
+The function will be called by the Poll contract when this accounts casts a ballot to it.
 ```javascript
 > comm.isMember("0xe6b032b23bc145ed19e23792e2a107d0794fe65a");
 true